-The cost complexity of LSM is summarized in \reftable{table:lsm-cost}.
+The cost complexity of LSM-trees is summarized in \reftable{table:lsm-cost}.
 Note how the size ratio $T$ impacts the performance of leveling and tiering differently.
 In general, leveling is optimized for query performance and space utilization by maintaining one component per level.
 However, components must be merged more frequently, which will incur a higher write cost by a factor of $T$.
 In contrast, tiering is optimized for write performance by maintaining up to $T$ components at each level.
-This, however, will decrease query performance and space utilization by a factor of $T$.
-As one can see, the LSM-tree is highly tunable structure.
+This, however, will decrease query performance and worsen space utilization by a factor of $T$.
+As one can see, the LSM-tree is highly tunable.
 For example, by changing the merge policy from leveling to tiering, one can greatly improve write performance with only a small negative impact on point lookup queries due to the Bloom filters.
 However, range queries and space utilization will be significantly impacted.
-As we proceed to examine the recent literature on LSM improvements, we will see that each makes certain performance trade-offs.
-It will be important for the reader to keep in mind the cost complexity described here to better understand the trade-offs being made by the various proposed improvements.
+As we proceed to examine the recent literature on improving LSM-trees, we will see that each makes certain performance trade-offs.
+Actually, based on the RUM conjecture~\cite{rum2016}, each access method has to make certain trade-offs among the read cost (R), update cost (U), and memory or storage cost (M).
+It will be important for the reader to keep in mind the cost complexity described here to better understand the trade-offs made by the proposed improvements.